raphael-blanchard/website-dev/iccv23_challenge_LiI.md

 2. Download the evaluation tools.
 (TODO)

-    Download the tartanair_tools repository, and follow the instruction here.
+    Download the tartanair_tools repository, and follow the instruction here.  -->

 ## Submit the results.

 ### Prepare the trajectory
-For each of the 5 trajectories of **LiDAR-inertial track**, you need to compute the **poses in IMU coordinate frame**, and save them in the text file with the name sequnce_name.txt.
-Put all 5 files into a zip file with the following structure:
+For each of the 9 trajectories of **LiDAR-inertial track**, you need to compute the **poses in IMU coordinate frame**, and save them in the estimated trajectory text file with the name sequnce_name.txt.
+Put all 9 files into a zip file with the following structure:

 ```
     lidar_inertial_track.zip
-    |
+    --- SubT_MRS_Final_Challenge_UGV1.txt         # result file for the trajectory Final_Challenge_UGV1
+    --- SubT_MRS_Final_Challenge_UGV2.txt         # result file for the trajectory Final_Challenge_UGV2
+    --- SubT_MRS_Final_Challenge_UGV3.txt         # result file for the Final_Challenge_UGV3
+    --- SubT_MRS_Urban_Challenge_UGV1.txt         # result file for the Urban_Challenge_UGV1
+    --- SubT_MRS_Urban_Challenge_UGV2.txt         # result file for the Urban_Challenge_UGV2
+    --- SubT_MRS_Laurel_Caverns_Handheld3.txt     # result file for the Laureal Cavern
-    --- ME000.txt                             # result file for the trajectory ME000
+    --- TartanAir_lidar_factory.txt               # result file for the trajectory lidar_factory
-    --- ME001.txt                             # result file for the trajectory ME001
+    --- TartanAir_lidar_ocean.txt                 # result file for the trajectory lidar_ocean
-    |          ..
-    |          ..
-    --- ME007.txt                             # result file for the trajectory ME007
+    --- TartanAir_lidar_sewerage.txt              # result file for the trajectory lidar_sewerage
-    |
+    Bonus_track
-    --- MH000.txt                             # result file for the trajectory MH000
+    --- SubT_MRS_Hawkins_Long_Corridor_RC.txt            # result file for the trajectory Long Corridor
-    --- MH001.txt                             # result file for the trajectory MH001
+    --- SubT_MRS_Hawkins_Multi_Floor_LegRobot.txt        # result file for the trajectory Multi Floor
-    |          ..
-    |          ..
-    --- MH007.txt                             # result file for the trajectory MH007
+    --- SubT_MRS_MILL19_Block_LiDAR.txt                  # result file for the trajectory Block LiDAR

 ```
 <br>
 <br>